 A final rule from the U.S. Department of Labor has established the minimum salary requirement for employees who are considered exempt from overtime.
-Effective January 1, 2020, the salary threshold for exempt employees will be set at \$684 per week (or \$35,568 per year), and for highly compensated employees from \$100,000 to \$107,432.
+Effective January 1, 2020, the salary threshold for exempt employees was set at \$684 per week (or \$35,568 per year), and for highly compensated employees from \$100,000 to \$107,432.
 Employers may use non-discretionary bonuses, incentive payments and commissions, to satisfy up to 10% of the minimum salary requirement for exempt employees.
-You can read more about this update on https://www.dol.gov/whd/overtime2019/index.htm.
-Please seek legal counsel if you need assistance in determining exempt or non-exempt status for your employees.
+At this time, the DOL has not announced a change to theses limits for 2021.